 Cursed indeed, Damien thought grimly as he let his gaze wander half-admiringly to the dense forest canopy, layers on layers of brittle leaves and varicose boughs that would take even the most skilled smithy hundreds of years to forge.
-Only their Firstborn teachers, the long-vanished elves, could have wrought such work.
+Only their Firstmade teachers, the long-vanished elves, could have wrought such work.
 But this isn’t the work of elves.

 You could choose any number of clashing tales to believe about how Draywood had come into being.
 Damien heard the two Sylvanians finishing each other’s sentences about how a dying elk god’s blood transformed the forest into a mausoleum.
 Differing, a priest like Uther would cite the Second Testament verse that taught that the First King himself had buried in this deathwood a demon.
-Parish readers told the Free Believers like him that Draywood was just one more mystery the twelve-as-one had sent for them to unravel.
+Parish readers told the Free Believers like him that Draywood was just one more mystery the one-as-twelve had sent for them to unravel.

 But how can anyone examine something this deadly to the touch?
 By some unknown process, a few men had succeeded in prying off swordwood, and enriched themselves tenfold at the markets.
 Yet that was no easy thing, and more than a few had paid for such greed with their lives.